coste-v/kubernetes_infra_tutorial/Part2.md

 ![context](images/part2/local-dummy-api.png)

 Again, this is "normal" locally because the redis server doesn't exists.

-If it's working fine, let's move on to our deployment !
+If is working as expected, let's move on to our deployment on Kubernetes !
 First, let's have a look at our deployment file :

 ```yml
 # kubernetes_files/part2/4_pod_api.yml